OpenNISLab/Pro-Fusang/README.md

 ### 1. Environment installation
 Before you begin the following steps, make sure that you do the following experiment setup:

-- Operating system: Win 10 or Ubuntu 18.04 LTS
+- Operating system: Windows 10
-- Python 3.7 or higher
 - Matlab R2021b or higher

 #### 1.1 Setup Conda